TokSuite: Measuring the Impact of Tokenizer Choice on Language Model Behavior: Introduction

-We argue that one factor contributing to the paucity of research into the impact of tokenization is the relative difficulty, using existing artifacts, of decoupling the impact of the tokenizer with other possible variables (model architecture, training data, etc.).
-For example, it would be fraught to try to compare the Qwen 3~\citep{yang2025qwen3} and Llama 3~\citep{dubey2024llama} tokenizers by studying the respective models because differences in training data, training duration, and architectural details make it difficult to attribute performance differences specifically to tokenization.
+One reason research on the impact of tokenization remains limited is that, with existing artifacts, it is difficult to disentangle the tokenizer’s effects from confounding factors such as model architecture and training data.
+For example, it would be fraught to compare the Qwen 3~\citep{yang2025qwen3} and Llama 3~\citep{dubey2024llama} tokenizers by studying the respective models because differences in training data, training duration, and architecture make it difficult to attribute performance specifically to tokenization.
 Understanding the downstream effects of tokenizer design choices is further complicated by the multifaceted nature of tokenization itself, involving various interrelated factors including the underlying segmentation algorithm (e.g., BPE \cite{gage1994bpe, senrich2016rareWords}, Unigram \cite{kudo2018subword}, WordPiece \cite{wu2016wordpiece}), granularity level (e.g., byte-level \cite{xue2022byt5}, character-level, word-level), vocabulary size constraints, and the composition of training data used to learn the vocabulary.

+\textit{How can we reliably measure the impact of tokenization on model behavior?} Isolating the effect of tokenization necessitates the use of models that are completely identical apart from the tokenizer used.
+To the best of our knowledge, there is no open collection of models that are identical in architecture and training setup and differ only in their choice of off-the-shelf, industry-standard tokenizers.